 He sits 'mongst men like a descended god: He hath a kind of honour sets him off, More than a mortal seeming.
-Be not angry, Most mighty princess, that I have adventur'd To try your taking of a false report; which hath Honour'd with confirmation your great judgement In the election of a sir so rare, Which you know cannot err.
-The love I bear him Made me to fan you thus; but the gods made you, Unlike all others, chaffless.
+Be not angry, Most mighty princess, that I have adventured To try your taking a false report; which hath Honour'd with confirmation your great judgment In the election of a sir so rare, Which you know cannot err: the love I bear him Made me to fan you thus, but the gods made you, Unlike all others, chaffless.
 Pray, your pardon.

-All's well, sir.
-Take my power i' the court for yours.
+All's well, sir: take my power i' the court for yours.

 My humble thanks.
-I had almost forgot To entreat your Grace but in a small request, And yet of moment too, for it concerns Your lord, myself, and other noble friends, Are partners in the business.
+I had almost forgot To entreat your grace but in a small request, And yet of moment to, for it concerns Your lord; myself and other noble friends, Are partners in the business.